target/row-types/examples/OverridingTypeClassInstances.md

 ## Exploring Overrides

-Cary defines an `override` shorthand, which we can too, and proceeds to demo some examples.
+Cary defines an `override` shorthand and then proceeds to demo some examples.
 I'll do the same.

 ```haskell